 I waited.
 Then waited some more.
 Then waited a little more.
 Relieved, I looked around and shrugged my shoulders.
 Nothing happened.
 My hair didn’t fall out, my taste buds weren’t singed off, my gag reflex wasn’t triggered, and, perhaps most importantly, my face was not contorted.
 Make no mistake: It’s a strong drink, and there is a growing bitterness that hits about 20 seconds after downing the shot.
 That being said, there was nothing that repulsive about it.
 In fact, I can confidently say the following two things: 1) Apple cider vinegar is way worse than Malort; and 2) I’ve had IPAs that were more offensive.
 Really, the only thing I had an issue with was some reflux about 20 minutes later.
 But that passed once I ate dinner.
 All things considered, my trepidation proved to be much ado about nothing, and I was left to ponder what it all meant.

 In earlier days of Malort production, Jeppson’s included a label on the bottle cautioning that only one in 49 men would find the drink palatable enough to consume.
 These days, the label reads that it’s a drink fit for two-fisted drinkers.
 Either way, the implication is that most won’t be able to handle Malort as it is only for the strongest among us.
 This challenge, so to speak, is what’s kept Malort going all these years.
 Chicago is a great town, but it also can be tough.
 From its weather and its politics, to its competitive edge, Chicago is full of superlatives.
 It revels in being the best, the grittiest, or the most.
 It really doesn’t matter what it is.
 Even a drink like Malort.
 Most disgusting?
 Still counts.
 Because the flip-side is that it is the toughest drink to swallow, and insofar as it is the toughest drink to swallow, only the toughest can handle it.
-This, more than anything else, may be why Malort has managed to stay alive in the Windy City all these years (Chicago is responsible for about 90% of Jeppson’s consumption).
+This, more than anything else, may be why Malort has managed to stay alive in the Windy City all these years (Chicago is responsible for about 90 percent of Jeppson’s consumption).

 Sure, it might be funny to prank a friend expecting a shot of Jager with a shot of Malort, and capture his Malort face, or corner an unsuspecting out-of-towner with a welcome-to-Chicago shot, but it’s what Malort stands for, I think, that’s kept it going.
 Originality.
 Toughness.
 Resilience.
 While I dreaded trying it, I’m glad I did.
 It wasn’t bad at all, and it actually taught me that sometimes our fears exist only because we allow them to.
 Plus, I’ve now filled that hole in my Chicago guy credentials.
 Ah, Chicago.
 It really is my kind of town.